 By Marcia Mantell

-Women’s History Month honors women who have put it all on the line, taken great and small risks to move a new or “radical” idea forward, or have been the first to accomplish that which others said could not be done.
+March is Women’s History Month.
+We honor women who have put it all on the line.
+To those who took great and small risks to move a new or “radical” idea forward.
+Or, who have been the first to accomplish that which others said could not be done.

 Taking the time to remember and recognize these trail blazers in our history is important.
 You know their names: Susan B. Anthony, Sally Ride, Eleanor Roosevelt, to name a few.
-But what about other women who have plotted and planned and worked late into the night to make your retirement more secure?
+But what about other women?
+Many have plotted and planned and worked late into the night for women’s retirement security.
 Have you given some thought as to how and why women can now save for retirement on an equitable basis?
 Or, how you get to take your money with you when you move from job to job?
-Women’s options for retirement savings weren’t always what they are today.
+Women’s retirement security options weren’t always what they are today.

-Turns out, there is a relatively unheralded situation in the financial services industry that has been making all the difference to millions of women for several decades: Women have been running the retirement divisions in many of the largest financial firms across the country.
-Coupled with women leadership in Congress, women are making history for women’s improved retirements.
+Turns out, there is a relatively unheralded situation in the financial services industry.
+One that has been making all the difference to millions of women for several decades.
+It’s that women have been running the retirement divisions in many of the country’s largest financial firms.
+Coupled with several Congresswomen, women are making history to improve women’s retirement security.

 Joining forces in the Senate

 In 1994, there were seven women in the U.S. Senate.
-These women came into Washington with ideas, priorities, and interests, but not necessarily with a focus on women’s issues.
-So it’s particularly interesting that five of the women senators banded together to propose legislation that would correct an injustice in the IRA laws.
-This could not possibly have been the most pressing issue facing our nation back in 1994, but these leading ladies of the Senate, both democrats and republicans, became champions for homemakers’ retirement security.
+These women came into Washington with ideas, priorities, and interests.
+But not necessarily with a focus on women’s issues.
+So it’s particularly interesting that five women senators banded together.
+They proposed legislation that would correct an injustice in the IRA laws.
+This could not possibly have been the most pressing issue facing our nation back in 1994.
+However, these leading ladies of the Senate, both democrats and republicans, became champions for homemakers’ retirement security.

-These Senators understood other factors that were also undermining women’s abilities to have a more secure retirement.
+These Senators understood other factors that were also undermining women’s retirement security.
 They were among the early voices noting that women:

 - tended to live longer than men, and often by many years;